taroxd/LEProc-Minified/README.md

 7. The program will not attempt to elevate itself when something unexpected occurs.

 ## Build ##
-This project can be built with Microsoft Visual Studio 2017.
+This project can be built with Microsoft Visual Studio 2017 or later versions.

 ## License ##